dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1601.md

 In this section, you add three OptionButtons to the dialog box.
 Before adding the

 OptionButtons, you add a Frame object that contains the OptionButtons.
-The Frame isn’t necessary, but it makes the dialog box look a bit more professional so
+The Frame isn't necessary, but it makes the dialog box look a bit more professional so

-users won’t think it was designed by an amateur.
+users won't think it was designed by an amateur.

 To add the OptionButtons, follow these steps: